The Relationship of Sports Injuries With Knee Isokinetic Strength, Anaerobic Power, and Balance in Iranian Paralympic Athletes

 Authors

-1 Associate Professor, Specialist in Sports Medicine, Department of Health and Sports Rehabilitation, Faculty of Sport Sciences and Health Promotion, Shahid Beheshti University, Tehran, Iran
+Department of Health and Sports Rehabilitation, Faculty of Sport Sciences and Health Promotion, Shahid Beheshti University, Tehran, Iran.

 Abstract

-Conclusion: The results emphasize the importance of integrating both subjective and objective evaluations in analyzing the performance of Paralympic athletes.
-These findings may inform the design of training, rehabilitation, and injury prevention programs for this population.
+Conclusion The results emphasize the importance of integrating both subjective and objective evaluation methods in analyzing the performance of Paralympic athletes.
+The findings can be useful in the design of training, rehabilitation, and injury prevention programs for these athletes.

 Keywords